University of Washington (Computational Mathematical Science)

 - EFL for children with parent victims of HIV in Lima, Peru

 Ryan competes as a cyclist and triathlete to maintain some of the athletic ability he earned as an NCAA Division 1 athlete at the University of Washington in Track and Field.
-He has traveled extensively on nearly all continents, except Africa (Yes, including Antarctica).
+He has traveled extensively on nearly all continents.
+(Yes, including Antarctica).

 PLEASE BE AWARE THAT STUDENTS UNDER 18 MUST BE ACCOMPANIED BY AN ADULT FAMILY MEMBER FOR THE ENTIRETY OF THE SESSION.
 Ryan is a Bellingham native and alumnus of Geneva Elementary, Fairhaven Middle School, Sehome High School, University of Washington, and Western Washington University.
 He has 12 years of diverse experience ranging from one-on-one tutoring with K-12 students facing reading difficulties to adult instruction in advanced areas of mathematics,